Luzifer/gh-private-dl/README.md

 ```

 You should have a binary sitting in `/tmp/vault2env` and everything is fine.
 (Okay as I said, it's a public project which makes the success not that huge but now you can imagine your own URLs with your own private projects and **then** you will be happy...)

+### Updating

+To update the lambda function just repeat the deployment process.
+It will take way less time and after it finished you will have a new version at the same URL.